 Cotham and Kingsdown Bars and Restaurants

-To the northwest of Cotham is a park featuring a nice pathway called Lovers Walk.
-Kingsdown also has a couple of small green spaces which are mostly frequented by local residents living immediately in and around the area.
+For a relaxing stroll, head to the northwest of Cotham to Lovers Walk, a picturesque pathway in a park.
+Kingsdown also has a couple of small green spaces, perfect for local residents in and around the area.